Writer Beware logo

 More ominously, we began receiving reports that Price was soaking writers for large amounts of cash–persuading them to invest in the production of their own screenplays, or to pay thousands of pounds in setup or legal fees to release production funds.
 Similar complaints appeared online.
 Not surprisingly, the productions never got off the ground, and the funds never materialized.

 So why the long delay–more than two years–between the seizure and the court appearance?
 We don’t know the answer to this.
 Possibly it took that much time to track down far-flung victims, disentangle Price’s fictions, and assemble evidence.
-Possibly the case got put on hold for a while (as happened after the FBI raided the premises of fraudulent literary agent/vanity publisher Martha Ivery).
-What’s important is that Price did eventually find himself in court, and will now be prosecuted.
+Possibly the case got put on hold for a while.
+In the end, though, Price did eventually find himself in court.
+In March 2011, he pleaded guilty, and was sentenced to six years in prison.

 Deering Literary Agency/Sovereign Publications

 The Deering Literary Agency, run by Charles and Dorothy Deering, was founded in 1989 as a fee-charging literary agency (reading fees plus representation fees) that promoted vanity publishing contracts to its authors.
-Among others, it dealt with Commonwealth Publications and Northwest Publishing, both of which provided kickbacks to literary agents willing to persuade clients to accept pay-to-publish contracts.
+Among others, it dealt with Commonwealth Publications and Northwest Publishing, a pair of vanity publishers that provided kickbacks to literary agents willing to persuade clients to accept pay-to-publish contracts.
 The Deering Agency claimed it made book sales to commercial publishers, but there’s no evidence of this.

 In 1997, entranced by the profit potential of vanity publishing (as demonstrated by Commonwealth and Northwest), the Deerings established their own vanity publishing company, Sovereign Publications.
 Deering clients could then be funneled right into Sovereign, and the Deerings could profit every step of the way.
 A Sovereign publishing contract cost anywhere from $4,000 to $10,000; often, a few months after the contract was signed, the Deerings would contact the writer with an offer to “upgrade” his or her book from a mass market paperback to a trade paperback, at an additional cost of $2,000.
 To sweeten the deal, writers were given a “coupon” good for $1,000 off their next Sovereign publication.